HUM-331-Princeton/course/README.md

 ## The following files are __pages__ and they just float free in the "root" directory of your site, rather than living in a designated folder like __posts__ do:
 __404.md__: A custom 404 page for your site!
 If a link is broken, this is what will pop up.
 You can edit the file with whatever you’d like.

 __index.md__: This is the homepage of your site.
 Right now it’s set up as a feed of blog posts.
 You can keep it that way, or you can add information about your project as a landing page.
 Or you can remove the blog feed all together!

 These are the only two __pages__ that are mandatory for your site.
 You can delete the __about.md__ file if you don’t want to have an “About” page for your project in addition to your home page, but it's probably a good idea to have one.
 You can also create as many new pages for your site as you’d like and customize them as you see fit.
 See directions below!

 ## How to Create New Pages for your Final Project Site
-Create a new .md file in your repository (not in a folder) and, in the header info at the top, set it to:
+Create a new .md file in your repository--the root directory of your site--and, in the header info at the top, set it to:
 ```
 ---
 layout: page
 title: Your Title Here
 ---
 ```
-But—-and this is important—-your pages won’t automatically show up on your site like posts do.
+Unlike __posts__, pages don’t automatically show up on your site.
 You need to create links within your site so that users can access them.
-You may want some of these links to exist in the Navigation menu at the top of your site.
+You may want some of these links to exist in the Navigation menu on the sidebar.
 If so, you’ll need to edit the navigation links in the __sidebar.html__ file.
+You may just want to link to new pages through other pages, and that's also just fine.

-Maybe instead of an “About” page, you want a page called “History” with a discussion of the contextual background of your source.
+Maybe instead of an “About” page, you want a page called “History” in your navigation menu.
 So here’s how you make one:

-Create a new .md file in your repository (not within a folder, just in the repository) called __history.md__.
+1. Create a new .md file in your repository (not within a folder, just in the repository) called __history.md__.
-Use the header settings above, and write the page in Markdown as you would any blog post.
+2. Use the header settings above, and write the page in Markdown as you would any blog post.
 Save your changes.
-Open the __includes__ folder, and then open __sidebar.html__.
+3. Open the __includes__ folder, and then open __sidebar.html__.
 This file has the template for the navigation bar with this HTML within it.

 ```
 <nav class=”sidebar-nav”>